oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 The below schema depicts the workshop scenario:

-A  WebLogic domain is created on the source serve, and our goal is to generate the migration artifacts with the WebLogic tool, and migrate then to another server.
+A  WebLogic domain is created on the source server, and our goal is to generate the migration artifacts with the WebLogic tool, and migrate them to another server.

 Two docker images will simulate the weblogic servers (source domain server, target domain server for this migration).